10 Reasons Children Misbehave

 5. WHEN CHILDREN'S NEEDS ARE NEGLECTED

 Our kids have needs just like everyone else, but I am not talking about their physical needs alone.
-Sometimes we think that if our kids are well fed, well dressed, have cutely decorated rooms, every toy they can dream of, and the latest technology at their fingertips, they should be grateful and content.
+Sometimes we think that if our kids are well fed, well dressed, have nicely decorated rooms, every toy they can dream of, and the latest technology at their fingertips, they should be grateful and content.
 Well, our kids are not robots, but real people with emotions and feelings.
 We need to talk to them and see what's going on inside their hearts and minds.
-We need to listen to their stories and funny moments and keep asking questions about their wellbeing.
+We need to listen to their stories and funny moments and keep asking questions about their well being.

 6. WHEN CHILDREN DON'T FEEL GOOD

 You know those bad days you have?
 Those days when your temper's short because you're upset, frustrated, or feeling tired and grumpy?
 Well, our kids have those bad days too.
 Maybe their best friend was nasty, or they were teased at school, or they scored bad on a test.
 Maybe they have a headache, feel achy, or feel tired and lethargic.